What's your AIQ (artificial intelligence quotient)?

 In the TDWI Checklist Report, Marketing Analytics Meets Artificial Intelligence, you'll find strategies for using AI and analytical marketing to enhance customer experiences through better personalization.

 Manual, complex tasks siphon marketers’ time away from more strategic and fruitful priorities.
-AI can speed up important tasks such as integrating data sources, creating segments and rules, designing tests, etc. AI can also help marketers automatically discover and generate thousands of discrete segments –instead of hundreds – to evaluate campaign treatments much faster.
+AI marketing can speed up important tasks such as integrating data sources, creating segments and rules, designing tests, etc. AI can also help marketers automatically discover and generate thousands of discrete segments –instead of hundreds – to evaluate campaign treatments much faster.

 AI can also help marketers efficiently sort through vast amounts of customer, operational and campaign performance data to optimize offers and personalize campaigns for customers based on their customer-service interactions, in-store behavior, or mobile app use.